Keibert Ruiz Player Props: Nationals vs. Phillies

 Keibert Ruiz At The Plate

-- Ruiz has picked up an RBI in 33.7% of his games this season, with more than one RBI in 8.7% of his games.
-He has also produced three or more runs in two contests.
+- Ruiz has an RBI in 31 of 92 games this year, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 29.3% of his games this year, with two or more runs scored in 3.3%.
+- In 29.3% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (3.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.